rian39/notes/lamarre_2018.md

-Between individual and collective Lapoujade situates distribution,lamarre_2018.mlamarre_2018.md What is unearthed is an aggregate of roots and dirt.
+Between individual and collective Lapoujade situates distribution,

+What is unearthed is an aggregate of roots and dirt.
 137 {#ensemble}

 What is the agency of a threshold?
 What does acting as a threshold bring into the world? {#edge}